-This melted snowman craft is great simple idea to try with your kids this winter.
+This melted snowman craft is great simple idea to try with your kids on a winter day.
 You can either use our snowman template or create your own.

 This melted little guy is a great addition to our snowman crafts.